 Mr Goi was appointed to the Board on 1 March 2013 as Non-Independent, Non-Executive Director and Vice Chairman.
-He is the Executive Chairman of Tee Yih Jia Group, a global food and beverage group and GSH Corporation Ltd, a regional developer of premium residential and commercial properties as well as the owner and operator of the 5-Star Sutera Habour Resorts, Marina and Golf Course in Kota Kinabalu.
-In addition, Mr Goi serves on the board of other Mainboard-listed companies - as Vice Chairman of Super Group Limited and Vice Chairman of Envictus International Holdings Limited.
+He is the Executive Chairman of Tee Yih Jia Group, a global food and beverage group and GSH Corporation Ltd, a regional developer of premium residential and commercial properties as well as the owner and operator of the 5-Star Sutera Habour Resorts, Marina and Golf Course in Kota Kinabalu, Malaysia.
+In 2017, GSH expanded into China via an investment in Henan Zhongyuan Group, operating the largest frozen food logistics and warehousing hub in Zhengzhou with an annual turnover of more than RMB60 billion.
+In addition, Mr Goi serves as Vice Chairman of Envictus International Holdings Limited.
 He also has investments across a range of listed and private entities in numerous industries, such as food and beverage, consumer essentials, recycling, distribution and logistics.

 In 2014, Mr Goi was named Businessman of the Year by Singapore's Business Times and at the 49th National Day Awards, Mr Goi was conferred the Public Service Star (Bar) - Bintang Bakti Masyarakat (Lintang), BBM (L) - by the President of Singapore for his contributions to the community.
 In 2015, he received the Long Service Award from Singapore's People's Action Party.
 He was also conferred the State Award of Panglima Gemilang Darjah Kinabalu (PGDK), which carries the title of Datuk, from the Head of State of Sabah, for his social and business contributions to Kota Kinabalu.
 In recognition of his numerous philanthropy works, he was awarded the SG50 Outstanding Chinese Business Pioneers Award and Enterprise Asia's Lifetime Achievement Award in 2015, as well as the Asian Strategy & Leadership Institute's Lifetime Achievement Award in 2016.
-Most recently, on 8 January 2017, he was honoured for his contributions and success as an overseas Chinese by People's Tribune Magazine in Beijing.
+In 2017, he was honoured for his contributions and success as an overseas Chinese by People's Tribune Magazine in Beijing, China.

-He is also Enterprise 50 Club's Honorary Past President and Vice Chairman of IE Singapore's "Network China" Steering Committee, Regional Representative for Fuzhou City and Fujian Province, council member of the Singapore- Zhejiang Economic & Trade Council, as well as Senior Consultant to Su-Tong Science & Technology Park.
-He is currently the Honorary Council Member of the Singapore Chinese Chamber of Commerce and Industry, the Honorary Chairman for the International Federation of Fuqing Association, a member of the Singapore University of Technology and Design (SUTD) Board of Trustee, as well as the Chairman of Dunman High School Advisory Committee and Ulu Pandan Citizens Consultative Committee.
+He is also Enterprise 50 Club's Honorary Past President and Vice Chairman of IE Singapore's "Network China" Steering Committee, Regional Representative for Fuzhou City and Fujian Province, council member of the Singapore-Tianjin Economic and Trade Council, Singapore-Zhejiang Economic and Trade Council and Singapore-Jiangsu Cooperation Council, as well as Senior Consultant to Su-Tong Science & Technology Park.
+He is currently the Honorary Council Member of the Singapore Chinese Chamber of Commerce and Industry, the Honorary Chairman for the International Federation of Fuqing Association, a member of the Singapore University of Technology and Design (SUTD) Board of Trustee, as well as the Honorary Chairman of Dunman High School Advisory Committee and Ulu Pandan Citizens Consultative Committee.

-TEY HOW KEONG CHIEF EXECUTIVE OFFICER
+TEY HOW KEONG

+CHIEF EXECUTIVE OFFICER